Dicey Games: Shared Sources of Randomness in Distributed Systems: Definitions

 A \emph{dice structure}, for a given team $\Players$, is a pair $\Struct = (\Dice, \Acc)$, where $\Dice$ is a set of dice, and the mapping $\Acc: \Dice \to 2^{\Players}$ maps each die to the set of players who have \emph{access} to it.
 The dice structure $\Struct$ \emph{matches} the dice pack $\Pack$ if for each die $\Die \in \Dice$, we have $|\Acc(\Die)| \leq \acc(\Die)$.

 A \emph{dicey game} is a pair $\DGame = (\Game, \Struct)$, where $\Game$ is a game, and $\Struct$ is a dice structure for the team players in $\Game$. \end{definition}

 When referring to a game $\Game$, a dice pack $\Pack$, a dice structure $\Struct$, or a dicey game $\DGame$, we will often use the notations $\Pi, \mu, \Delta, \Acc$, etc., given above without necessarily recalling them.
 We then write $\Dice_\player = \{\Die \in \Dice \mid \player \in \Acc(\Die)\}$ for the set of dice that player $\player$ can access.
-Note that in our definition, the Devil doesn't have access to any die: this is because such a die would be useless for the team players, since the purpose of randomisation is to hide information to him.
+Note that in our definition, the Devil doesn't have access to any die: this is because such a die would be useless for the team players, since the purpose of randomisation is to hide information from him\footnote{For a more rigorous argument: assume that the Devil has access to a given die $\Die$.
+Consider a collective strategy $\bstrat$ (see \Cref{def:strategy} for the formal definition).
+Then, consider a value $x$ such that the team's expected payoff, following $\bstrat$, assuming that the Devil responds optimally, and knowing that the die $\Die$ equals $x$, is maximised.
+Then, the collective strategy that ignores $\Die$ and play as if its outcome was always $x$ is at least as good as $\bstrat$.}.
 For convenience, we define $\Dice_\opp$ as equal to the empty set.

 We call \emph{roll of the die $\Die$} an outcome of the random variable $\Die$.
 A \emph{roll} (with no mention of a specific die) is a tuple $\broll \in [0, 1]^\Dice$, and a \emph{roll for player $\player$} is a tuple $\broll \in [0, 1]^{\Dice_\player}$.